ubuntu-mate/ubuntu-mate.org/_posts/2022-09-29-ubuntu-mate-kinetic.md

 #### MATE User Manager

-**A new utility, User Manager, has been added to compliment the suite of MATE tools.** User Manager replaces the aging `gnome-system-tools` which was removed from Ubuntu MATE in the 22.04 release and allows you to add/modify/remove user accounts.
+**A new utility, User Manager, has been added to complement the suite of MATE tools.** User Manager replaces the aging `gnome-system-tools` which was removed from Ubuntu MATE in the 22.04 release and allows you to add/modify/remove user accounts.
 It also includes the ability to define which users are Administrators,